Anees-ur-Rehman-1/DevOps-repo/week 03/Cloud Computing.md

 ### Public cloud:
  This cloud deployment model involves using shared computing resources that are owned and operated by a third-party provider.
 Public clouds are typically the most affordable and scalable option.

-## Private cloud:
+### Private cloud:
  This cloud deployment model involves using dedicated computing resources that are owned and operated by an organization.
 Private clouds are typically more expensive but offer greater control and security.

 ### Hybrid cloud:
 This cloud deployment model involves using a combination of public and private cloud resources.
-Organizations can use public clouds for non-sensitive workloads while keeping sensitive workloads in a private cloud.
+Organizations can use public clouds for non-sensitive workloads while keeping sensitive workloads in a private cloud

 In conclusion, cloud computing is a technology that enables the delivery of computing services over the internet.
 It offers a range of benefits, including cost savings, scalability, accessibility, reliability, and security, and can be deployed in a number of different models, including public, private, and hybrid clouds.